nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ##### Default `transfer` Permission Policy

-* Token owner address MUST be able to initiate a transfer of its own tokens (e. g.
+* Token owner address MUST be able to perform a transfer of its own tokens (e. g.
   `SENDER` equals to `from_` parameter in the `transfer`).

-* An operator (a Tezos address that initiates token transfer operation on behalf of the owner) MUST be permitted to manage all owner's tokens before it can initiate a transfer transaction (see [`update_operators`](#update_operators)).
+* An operator (a Tezos address that performs token transfer operation on behalf of the owner) MUST be permitted to manage all owner's tokens before it invokes a transfer transaction (see [`update_operators`](#update_operators)).

-* If the address that initiates a transfer operation is neither a token owner nor one of the permitted operators, the transaction MUST fail with the error mnemonic `"FA2_NOT_OPERATOR"`.
+* If the address that invokes a transfer operation is neither a token owner nor one of the permitted operators, the transaction MUST fail with the error mnemonic `"FA2_NOT_OPERATOR"`.
 If at least one of the `transfer`s in the batch is not permitted, the whole transaction MUST fail.

 #### `balance_of`